MnsDew/Vigor_Software_Requirements_With_Mobile_App/README.md

-# 🧠 Vigor – A Best-Practice Mobile App for Software Requirements Engineering (2024)
+# 🧠 Vigor – A Best-Practice Mobile Workout Planning App for Software Requirements Engineering (2024)

-**Vigor** is a conceptual mobile application developed as a capstone project for the **Software Requirements Engineering** course in 2024.
-This project emphasizes a comprehensive understanding and application of the entire software requirements lifecycle, including elicitation, analysis, modeling, documentation, and prototyping.

 ---

-## 📱 About the App

-Vigor is a front-end mobile app focused on simplicity, clarity, and real-world use case simulation.
-It features a clean interface with **user authentication** (login/register), and was designed with a strong emphasis on **usability and user experience**.
+**Vigor** is a mobile **workout planning app** developed as a best-practice project for the **Software Requirements Engineering** course in 2024.
+It demonstrates the complete software requirements lifecycle — from initial elicitation to user interface design — along with a functional mobile front-end that includes authentication.This project emphasizes a comprehensive understanding and application of the entire software requirements lifecycle, including elicitation, analysis, modeling, documentation, and prototyping.

+---

+## 🏋️ What is Vigor?

+Vigor helps users **plan, track, and manage their workout routines**.
+The app simulates the structure of a real workout application with features such as:

+- User registration and login
+- Workout categories and planning UI (mockups)
+- Personalization elements
+- Clean and intuitive user interface

 While the backend was not implemented, the front-end mimics a working product and showcases the flow of a professional app prototype.
 ---

 ## 📌 Key Features